NonagonWorkshop/Pentagon-Policy-Editor/README.md

 >[!Warning]
 >**Using this could get you in trouble with your school or brick your device if used incorrectly.
 I am not liable for any losses or damage, nor are my associates at NonagonFactory, nor are the creators of Pollen or Lilac.**

->[!Note]
->**This is specifically directed at my friend who said that this editor failed and re-enrolled his chromebook, to which I say, no that isn't my fault, you did somehting wrong on your end and stop blaming me for your problems**
->
->From: StarkMist111960 (Stark) To: The[DEVL]yt

 Run the following command as **Root** to run the editor: